NeroReflex/vulkan-framework/README.md

 To achieve this goal only rust's standard library and ash is used, everything else that might be needed (as the sdl2 glue) __MUST__ be manually imported by the developer.

+Moreover eveything that depends on an extension is optional and is not "flattened" as it is in the vulkan documentation, insted it is very explicit when you are using a Vulkan extension!

 ## Memory Management
 The framework makes it very clear what resources needs memory, and the user of the library is responsible for memory management for those resources.